 I am a Ph.D. student in the Literature Department at the University of California, Santa Cruz.
-Primarily, I specialize in twentieth century American literature with attention to visual and auditory culture.
+Primarily, I specialize in twentieth-century American literature with attention to book history and auditory culture.
 I find myself here by way of Brookdale Community College in Lincroft, New Jersey; Southwestern College in Chula Vista, California; the University of San Diego, where I earned my Bachelor’s; and San Diego State University, where I began graduate work and research that has led me to the University of California, Santa Cruz.
-Each of these communities, specifically the mentors and fellow students with whom and from whom I learned, have contributed significantly to the trajectory of my academic career as a researcher and instructor.
+Each of these communities, the mentors and fellow students with whom and from whom I learned, have contributed significantly to the trajectory of my academic career as a researcher and instructor.
 Thank you for your friendship, wisdom, and support!

-What does my work look like, more specifically?
+What does my research look like, more specifically?

 I am looking forward to my continuing my professional, academic, and personal development (all with the help of my loving partner, Chris, and my faithful chihuahua, Cowboy) here in Santa Cruz.
 You can find updated and detailed information on more of my research and professional activities under the “What’s New” page of this site.